Thatphukao/CSC324-IndividualProject/README.md

     ![Word Cloud](screenshots/wordcloudDemo.png)

-### Future Directions We aim to enhance the app's functionality and user experience with the following features in the upcoming versions:
+### Future Directions
+I aim to enhance the app's functionality and user experience with the following features in the upcoming versions:

 1.  **Extended Data Analysis:** Incorporate more granular data to offer detailed insights into sub-genres and their evolution.
 2.  **User Interactivity:** Enhance user engagement by allowing users to upload their datasets for personalized analysis.